jimburton/scrabble/chapters/Chapter3.md

             | otherwise    = False
 ```

-But there are lots of ways in which a move might be invalid we'd
+But there are lots of ways in which a move might be invalid and we'd
 like to be able to let the user know exactly what went wrong.
 If we
 carry on with validation checks that return true or false we will need lots
 of `if` statements that work out what to report back to the user.